COSC3020/detecting-isomorphism-megrose10-1/README.md

 Hint: Your algorithm does not need to be the best possible algorithm, but should avoid unnecessarily repeating work.

 I used my code from last semester, and modified it.
 I used the lecture slides and video on graphing, I also used what I learned through completing graph representations and isomorphism nodes connectivity exercises.
 I watched the following video for more clarification on isomorphism https://www.youtube.com/watch?v=m36p-g_rxpA.
 Used test.yml from mergesort.
 Referenced test file from dijkstras exercise.
+Learned about includes function https://www.w3schools.com/jsref/jsref_includes_array.asp

 I have not provided any test code, but you can base yours on test code from other exercises.
 Your tests must check the correctness of the result of running